bnnaidu/mastering-git/readme.md

-# Hello, Git!
+## Welcome to Git!
-- I am adding this from feature-branch
+- This is coming from dev-nags
 - Add feature branch to Github